-- 1. Provide for a minimum 10% measurable net gain for biodiversity above pre-development measurement of the site and improve linkages between habitats on or adjoining the site; - 2.
-Manage surface water through Sustainable Drainage Systems (SuDS) and not increase flood risk elsewhere.
+(a) Provide for a minimum of 10% measurable net gain for biodiversity above predevelopment measurement of the site and improve linkages between habitats on or adjoining the site;

+(b) Manage surface water through Sustainable Drainage Systems (SuDS) and not increase flood risk elsewhere.
 Proposals shall maintain and enhance current watercourses and waterbodies.
-New SuDS systems such as swales, raingardens and ponds to maximise sense of place, recreation and biodiversity; - 3.
-In line with the Shoreline Management Plan of no active intervention development which involves requirement for artificial coastal or cliff stabilisation works would not be supported; - 4.
-Maintain and support the connection of biodiversity corridors and increase and not fragment connections for nature and recreation including the creation or joining up of Cornish hedges.
-The construction of new Cornish hedges should reflect the typical and distinctive form, design and constituent materials of those in the locality; - Retain and maintain trees, particularly those covered by a tree preservation order.
+New SuDS systems such as swales, raingardens and ponds to maximise sense of place, recreation and biodiversity;

+(c) In line with the Shoreline Management Plan of no active intervention development which involves requirement for artificial coastal or cliff stabilisation works would not be supported;

+(d) Maintain and support the connection of biodiversity corridors and increase and not fragment connections for nature and recreation including the creation of joining up of Cornish hedges.
+The construction of new Cornish hedges should reflect the typical and distinctive form, design and constituent materials of those in the locality;

+(e) Retain and maintain trees, particularly those covered by a Tree Preservation Order.
 Where any protected tree is proposed for removal it must be supported by a detailed tree appraisal and a replanting scheme proposed and agreed.

-12. POLICY AREA: RECREATION AND LEISURE
+11. POLICY AREA: RECREATION AND LEISURE

-- 14.1 The Parish, with its beautiful coastline, beaches, bridleways and footpaths and open spaces, is an attractive environment for recreation and leisure, both for local residents and for visitors.
-There are many businesses in the Parish which derive an economic benefit from these visitors. - 14.2 This policy area is divided into two sections:
+11.1 The Parish, with its beautiful coastline, beaches, bridleways and footpaths and open spaces, is an attractive environment for recreation and leisure, both for local residents and for visitors.
+There are many businesses in the Parish which derive an economic benefit from these visitors.

+11.1 This policy area is divided into two sections: